php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 > not in the rules themselves, but in the sharing of those rules.

 This PSR is an extension of PSR-2, and therefore also an extension of PSR-1.
-It shall be included in the document that compliance with PSR-N implictly requires compliance with PSR-2 and PSR-1.
+It shall be included in the document that compliance with PSR-N implicitly requires compliance with PSR-2 and PSR-1.

 This PSR will include coding style guidelines related to new functionality added to PHP